Avvale-IA-CICD/AvvaleCPI/REPSOL - SFTP IFLOWS/Connectivity_test_UK2_SFTP_copy/1.0.1/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-This iFlow retrieves a file from an external SFTP server and sends it to another SFTP server.
-It involves a Groovy script to transform the filename, a JavaScript script, and a message mapping step.
+This iFlow retrieves a file from an SFTP server, transforms the filename, performs message mapping, and then sends the file to another SFTP server.

 - **Involved systems with Adapters Type and Endpoint Type**
     - Sender1: SFTP (EndpointSender)
     - Receiver: SFTP (EndpointRecevier)

 - **Key steps**
- 1. Receive message from SFTP sender.
+ 1. Start: Receive file from the initial SFTP sender.
- 2. Execute JavaScript script.
+ 2. JavaScript 1: Executes a JavaScript script (no script code defined).
- 3. Transform filename using Groovy script.
+ 3. Transform Filename: Executes a Groovy script named "transformFilename.groovy" to modify the filename.
- 4. Perform Message Mapping.
+ 4. Message Mapping 1: Performs a message mapping.
- 5. Send the message to the SFTP receiver.
+ 5. Send 1: Sends the file to the destination SFTP receiver.
+ 6. End: Completes the iFlow.

 - **Message transformation**
-    - Transform Filename: Uses the `transformFilename.groovy` script.
+    - Transform Filename: Uses Groovy script `transformFilename.groovy`.
-    - Message Mapping 1: Uses a Message Mapping step
+    - Message Mapping 1: Message Mapping activity configured, but mapping name is not set (empty values for mappinguri and mappingname)

 - **Externalized parameters list, configured values and their descriptions**
-    - `host`: `portaluk2.rg.repsol.com:22` (SFTP host address for the receiver)
+    - `host`: Configured value: `portaluk2.rg.repsol.com:22`.
+Description: SFTP server host and port for the destination SFTP receiver.
-    - `user_uk2`: `` (Username for the SFTP server for the receiver)
+    - `user_uk2`: Configured value: ``.
+Description: Username for destination SFTP receiver.

 - **DataStore / JMS Dependency**
 Not Found